Former 49er Dwight Clark, Famous for ‘The Catch,’ Has Died at 61

+SANTA CLARA (AP) — Dwight Clark will forever be remembered for one iconic moment, his leap in the back of the end zone to make a fingertip grab of a game-winning touchdown that launched the San Francisco 49ers dynasty and is one of the most indelible images in NFL history.

-SANTA CLARA (AP) — Dwight Clark, who helped launch a dynasty for San Francisco with his iconic catch that sent the 49ers to their first Super Bowl, has died one year after revealing he had ALS.
+Clark, the author of one play simply known as “The Catch,” died Monday just more than one year after revealing he had ALS.
 He was 61.

+“My heart is broken,” former 49ers owner Eddie DeBartolo Jr. said in a statement.
+“Today, I lost my little brother and one of my best friends.
+I cannot put into words how special Dwight was to me and to everyone his life touched.
+He was an amazing husband, father, grandfather, brother and a great friend and teammate.
+He showed tremendous courage and dignity in his battle with ALS and we hope there will soon be a cure for this horrendous disease.

+“I will always remember Dwight the way he was — larger than life, handsome, charismatic and the only one who could pull off wearing a fur coat at our Super Bowl parade.
+He was responsible for one of the most iconic plays in NFL history that began our run of Super Bowl championships, but to me, he will always be an extension of my family.
+I love him and will miss him terribly.”

 Clark said in March 2017 that he had amyotrophic lateral sclerosis (Lou Gehrig’s disease), which attacks cells that control muscles.
 He suspected playing football might have caused the illness.